venkatavarunp/AzureDevOps/IntroductionAzure/CoreServices.md

 Virtual format of networking concepts is referred as `Software Defined Networking (SDN)`

-Usind SDN we can enable the combination of different types of publi access or choose to keep different types of communication private or internal only.
+Using SDN we can enable the combination of different types of publi access or choose to keep different types of communication private or internal only.

+VNet in azure very closely mimic the setup, configuration and architecture of networks in op-premise locations

+Each Subscription and region can have many virtual network

+Those networks can be combined and structured in many different ways to achieve a comprehensive and complex network design

 **On Azure a VNet can exist only in a single region at a time although other options do exist to connect seperate virtual network across regions**